PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ModelIR/layout routing, top-level repetitions, and outer neighbors before choosing its explicit context.
 Validate sequentially, commit and push, and do not create a pull request.

+## SINet terminal-layout recovery orchestration characterization: completed state

+The seven-line `_run_sinet_terminal_layout_recovery_sequence` remains unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session, has no control flow or local pass-state scope, and contains three ordered calls.
+The first call routes ModelIR and layout state to the shuffle-residual owner, the second invokes the existing zero-argument SINet pre-add/resize helper, and the third routes ModelIR alone to the terminal affine/PReLU owner.

+The focused
+`test_flatbuffer_direct_sinet_terminal_layout_recovery_orchestration.py`
+freezes all three positional/keyword argument contracts and their exact order.
+It proves both outer invocations remain zero-argument top-level boundaries and records their two distinct predecessor/follower pairs.
+Since the middle slot must retain the historical nested helper boundary, a future extracted phase requires one explicit callback in addition to ModelIR and layout state; its two outer owners can be imported directly.

+Validation completed sequentially as follows:

+- focused SINet terminal-layout characterization: `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.36s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 9.47s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout context, one explicit pre-add/ resize callback, three stable IDs, and direct imports of the two outer owners.
+Preserve the historical helper, both zero-argument top-level invocations, the nested pre-add/resize helper call, and both neighboring boundary pairs.
+Prove builder argument equality and instrumented order before switching the helper to a delegate, validate sequentially, commit and push, and do not create a pull request.